An Overview on Teaching English in Spain

 By Kate Doyle

 For several years it’s been illegal for language academies and companies in Spain to hire non-E.U. residents who do not have work/residence permits; however, many still hire North Americans and Australians without proper papers.
 While finding a job is about four times as difficult for an American as it is for a Brit, it is entirely possible if you have ganas (gumption) and the energy and savings for a possibly long job search.
-If you must teach in Spain, here are some suggestions:
+If you really wish to teach in Spain, here are some suggestions:

 Research your destination.
 Think about the city size that you’ll be most comfortable with and the surrounding areas you’d like to visit.
 In general it’s better to start off in a city where the number of schools and companies gives you better odds.
 Keep in mind that the cost of living is generally lower in southern Spain and highest in Madrid and Barcelona.

-Enroll in a teacher-training course in your desination city.
+Enroll in a teacher-training course in your destination city.
 This is particularly important if you’ve never taught before.
-One-month intensive courses, offered by several large organizations, are rigorous and notoriously difficult.
+1-month intensive courses, offered by several large organizations, are rigorous and notoriously difficult.
 But having a certificate makes getting work easier, and, more importantly, it gives you some know-how in the classroom.
 Having English as your mothertongue and a great personality does not necessarily make you a good English teacher.

 While the course will keep you incredibly busy, you will inevitably become friends with other students in the school.
 Business contacts develop quickly this way.
 Bulletin board postings in the language schools are vital, too.
 It’s unlikely that you’ll have much time to fax or hit the pavement till your course is over, but with minimum effort you could have a list of leads to explore upon finishing.